Wang-Yue/camilladsp-crossfeed/README.md

 ![Frequency response graph of Jan Meier crossfeed](frequency-response.png)

-# Extra notes

-RME's ADI-2 series does not follow `bs2b` strictly.
-When plotting the frequency-response graph, its roll off frequency for the high shelf filter is earlier than the official `bs2b`, though the difference is very minor.
-In addition, the product manual also has the first level parameter documented wrong.
-This project strictly follows the `bs2b` project and will give exactly the same frequency response as `bs2b`'s.

 The above 5 levels already cover what the official `bs2b` project offers as default set of levels:

 1. 700 Hz, 4.5 dB - default.